What Do Compressed Deep Neural Networks Forget?: Discussion and Future Work

 \subsubsection{Acknowledgements}

 We thank the generosity of our peers for valuable input on earlier versions of this work.
 In particular, we would like to acknowledge the input of Jonas Kemp, Simon Kornblith, Julius Adebayo, Hugo Larochelle, Dumitru Erhan, Nicolas Papernot, Catherine Olsson, Cliff Young, Martin Wattenberg, Utku Evci, James Wexler, Trevor Gale, Melissa Fabros, Prajit Ramachandran, Pieter Kindermans, Erich Elsen and Moustapha Cisse.
-We thank the institutional support and encouragement of Dan Nanas, Natacha Mainville and Alexander Popper.
+We thank R6 from ICML 2021 for pointing out some improvements to the formulation of the class level metrics.
+We thank the institutional support and encouragement of Natacha Mainville and Alexander Popper.